-There is no limit to the number of people that can be on a provider account.
-However, all association accounts are required to have at least two officials listed on the account at all times.
+As many as the association wants.
+There should always be more than one person on each provider account.
 Each person is added independently to the account, by their USBC ID, and have their own username and password.
 If the person is no longer affiliated with the association use the Provider Account Form and send it to smart@bowl.com to remove or add someone.

 15A/8 Our association manages their own scholarship program.
 Is this allowed?
-No, all associations have been required to use SMART since 2008.
+No, since 2008, all associations were/are required to use SMART.
 This includes formerly awarded scholarships.